-Magnesium is one of the most potent, versatile, and safe therapies available.
+Magnesium is one of the most potent, versatile and safe therapies available.
 Yet this mineral is woefully underused in American medicine.
-Here are just a few examples of the healing power of miraculous magnesium.
+Here are just a few examples of the health benefits of magnesium.

 Magnesium Lowers Blood Pressure

-In one recent study, Korean researchers evaluated the effects of supplemental magnesium on blood pressure.
-They found that among the study participants with hypertension, those who took 300 mg of magnesium daily for three months had marked reductions in blood pressure compared to those who took a placebo pill.
+In one study, Korean researchers evaluated the health benefits of magnesium as they relate to blood pressure.
+They found that among the study participants with hypertension, those who took 300 mg of supplemental magnesium daily for three months had marked reductions in blood pressure compared to those who took a placebo pill.
 Systolic/diastolic pressures fell 17.1/6.7 mmHg in the magnesium group and 3.4/0.8 in the placebo group.

 Results might have been even more significant with higher doses.
 A meta-analysis involving 20 randomized clinical trials revealed that for each 240 mg increase in magnesium intake, systolic/diastolic pressures dropped by an average of 4.3/2.3 mmHg.
 Why is this important?
 Because whenever systolic pressure decreases by 20 points and diastolic pressure falls 10 points, your risk of having a stroke or developing heart disease is cut in half!

 Magnesium Prevents Diabetes and Its Complications